Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to use: 'when you need to know the total attack surface, not just direct deps', providing clear context and contrast with alternatives.
+Explicitly says 'Use when you need to know the total attack surface, not just direct deps,' providing direct guidance on when to choose this tool over siblings.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.